 Somersby Falls picnic area access upgrade

-NSW National Parks and Wildlife Service (NPWS) is upgrading the picnic area to improve the visitor experience and make it more universally accessible.
+NSW National Parks and Wildlife Service (NPWS) is upgrading the Somersby Falls picnic area in the Brisbane Waters National Park to make it more universally accessible and improve the visitor experience.

 What the project involves

-• increase facilities such as barbecues and picnic tables
+• increased facilities such as barbecues and picnic tables

 Stage 1: Project planning and preliminary design

-Funding was secured in 2019 under the 4-year Improving Access to National Parks (IANP) program.
+NPWS secured funding in 2019 under the 4-year Improving Access to National Parks program.

-Project planning was undertaken during 2020, resulting in the preparation of a preliminary design or concept plan.
+We undertook project planning during 2020 and prepared a preliminary design or concept plan.

 Stage 2: Public consultation on preliminary design

-The preliminary concept plan was exhibited for 3 months, from 18 January to 18 April 2021.
-Five submissions were received, and all points raised were considered.
+We exhibited the preliminary concept plan for 3 months, from 18 January to 18 April 2021.
+We received 5 submissions and considered all points that were raised.

-National Parks and Wildlife Service will continue to liaise with Central Coast regarding Somersby Falls Road, the access road to the picnic area.
+NPWS will continue to liaise with Central Coast Council regarding Somersby Falls Road and utilities throughout the project.

-Due diligence assessment for Aboriginal cultural heritage was undertaken in late 2021.
+We began the process for an Aboriginal heritage impact permit in late 2021.
 This included consultation with community representatives on the cultural sites located at Somersby Falls.

-We consulted with Crown Lands regarding the planned works at this stage and will continue to consult throughout the project.
+We consulted with Crown Lands regarding the planned works at this stage and will continue to consult with them throughout the project.

 Stage 3: Final design and planning approvals

-The final design considers feedback on the preliminary concept plan as well as consultation with other relevant land managers, including utility providers, Crown Lands, Central Coast Council, park neighbours, commercial operators and other key stakeholders.
+The final design considers feedback received on the preliminary concept plan during its exhibition.
+Input was also provided during consultation with other relevant land managers, including:

-• environmental impact assessment (review of environmental factors)
+• an Environmental Impact Assessment (review of environmental factors)

 Stage 4: Procurement